minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes-runner.md

 In terms of when to build images, we decided to:
-- Make the builds part of the installation script through `make -C boefjes images`
+- Make the builds part of the installation script through `make -C boefjes images`.
-- Put the responsibility to (re)build new images while developing boefjes on developers
+- Put the responsibility to (re)build new images while developing boefjes on developers.

 [ticket]: https://github.com/minvws/nl-kat-coordination/issues/2443